dmccreary/graph-data-modeling-course/docs/glossary.md

 **Example:** A student assigns labels to nodes to represent their roles, such as "City" or "State."

-#### Learning Graphs
+#### Learning Graph

-**Learning Graphs** are educational frameworks where concepts and their dependencies are structured as a graph to guide learning paths.
+Graph data models where concepts and their dependencies are structured as a graph to guide learning paths.
+Concepts are represented as nodes and dependencies between concept understanding are represented as edges.

 **Example:** The course includes a graph showing the dependencies between topics like "Schema Evolution" and "Graph Normalization."

+* See our [Learning Graph](https://dmccreary.github.io/learning-graphs/) website for details.

-#### Learning Paths
+#### Learning Path

-**Learning Paths** are sequences of concepts in a graph that guide learners through a structured progression.
+Sequences of concepts in a [Learning Graph](#learning-graph) that guide learners through a structured progression.

-**Example:** We can map learning paths from "Introduction to Graphs" to "Advanced Algorithms" in an educational graph.
+**Example:** We can map learning paths from "Introduction to Graphs" to "Advanced Algorithms" using a learning graph.

-#### License Modeling
+#### License Graph

-Representing licensing agreements and constraints in a graph structure.
+Representing licensing agreements and constraints in a graph structure that can be used by agents to verify conformity to a license agreement.

 **Example:** We can create a graph to track software licenses, linking product nodes to license nodes with constraints.

 #### Location Node

-A **Location Node** represents a geographic entity in a graph, such as a city, address, or landmark.
+A geographic entity in a graph, such as a city, state, address, intersection, or landmark.

+Location Nodes frequently contain a coordinate with both longitude and latitude attributes.
+By using these coordinates it is easy to create precise distance measurements between locations.

 **Example:** We can build a graph where "Location Nodes" represent cities connected by roads and railways.

 #### Loops and Cycles

-**Loops and Cycles** refer to paths in a graph that return to their starting node, representing feedback or self-referencing structures.
+Paths in a graph that return to their starting node, representing feedback or self-referencing structures.

 **Example:** We can identify cycles in a dependency graph to detect potential deadlocks.

 #### Manufacturing Graph

-A **Manufacturing Graph** represents the components, processes, and relationships in a manufacturing system.
+A graph representation of the components, processes, and relationships in a manufacturing system.

 **Example:** We can build a manufacturing graph with nodes for machines, parts, and processes, linked by edges indicating workflows.

 #### Merge Rules

-**Merge Rules** define criteria and processes for combining nodes or edges in a graph.
+Criteria and processes for combining nodes or edges in a graph.

 **Example:** We can apply merge rules to unify duplicate customer nodes in a retail graph.